scientific-python/scientific-python-archive/presentations/accepted/stellenbosch-2022/slides.md

 - Research therefore cannot happen without software.
 - Research software relies on *reliable* computational libraries.

-In some ways, software is becoming what math used to be for research.
+In some ways, software is becoming like what math is in research.
 Lots of training for math, but very little for scientific software development.

 Software is the instrument with which we see data.
-The way we express our thoughts and reasoning about the world as investigative instruments.
+It is the way we express our thoughts and reason about the world.

 ---